yiphei/Pebble-Scavenger-Hunt/guide-agent/README.md

 * The clues will disappear but at time the whole clue will not be overwritten, or a clue will overwrite part of another clue due to the way ncurses handles displaying these strings.
+* Because of the use of select and the implementation of an accumulator, sending GA_STATUS can sometime get sporatic depending on how much input the Guide Agent is receiving at one time (which can sometimes correlate with the amount of field agents on the guide agent's team.